AnaisCaire/42_push_swap/README.md

 you want to do.
 I made some diagrams and documentation to feel less lost.

+you should look at them while looking at the code.

 # Results

 Ran my code (with a sub program) **100 times** with different ranges and different 500 numbers and I get an average of